thejamilah/weather-app-front-end/README.md

 - The data you get back from this first endpoint will contain a latitude and longitude value.
 Send the latitude and longitude in a `GET` request to the second API endpoint to retrieve weather data.

-- Pick off data returned from the weather API and render the daily forecase provided.
+- Pick off data returned from the weather API and render the daily forecast provided.

 ## Getting started